 Regardless of our motivations, mindfulness offers each and every one of us an opportunity to know ourselves better, so that we might live fuller lives, with less stress and more joy.
 Follow the links to see which Mindfulness Program at Penn State Health is right for you today.

 This evidence-based, eight-week course is the foundation of the modern mindfulness movement.
 Developed by Jon Kabat-Zinn, PhD, at the University of Massachusetts Medical Center, this course has been offered in hospitals around the world since 1979.
 Thousands of research studies have demonstrated its effectiveness for stress, burnout, anxiety, depression, chronic pain, and hypertension, among other conditions.
 Our qualified teachers provide the same curriculum as seen in these studies, and our own quality assurance data demonstrates statistically significant improvements in stress, depression, and anxiety among participants.
 Are you ready to take a step toward well-being?
 Learn more about Mindfulness Based Stress Reduction.

-Led by experienced mindfulness teachers, the Wednesday and Friday Community Practice sessions offer participants a chance to strengthen their mindfulness and meditation skills free of charge.
+Led by experienced mindfulness teachers, the community practice sessions offer participants a chance to strengthen their mindfulness and meditation skills free of charge.
 During the community practice sessions the mindfulness instructor will offer a brief mindfulness lesson followed by a guided meditation practice.
-These short, 30-minute weekly sessions are perfect for both beginners who are curious about mindfulness, as well as experienced meditators who enjoy the structure and support of a mindfulness community.
+These sessions are perfect for both beginners who are curious about mindfulness, as well as experienced meditators who enjoy the structure and support of a mindfulness community.
 Absolutely no meditation experience is necessary to attend.
 Click here to register.

 Two-Hour Silent Retreat